Segment-It/training_testing_segmentit_model/README.md

-# training_testing_segmentit_model
+# 🧠 Brain Tumor Detection Segment-It Model 🧠
-This repository contains the Training, Evaluation, and Testing for our research on Brain Tumor Detection utilizing a combined MobileNetV2-SSD model with modified Feature Pyramid Network levels.
-This model trained on a famous brain tumor dataset on kaggle provided by Jun Cheng.
+This repository contains the Training, Evaluation, and Testing code for our research on brain tumor detection, utilizing a combined MobileNetV2-SSD model with modified Feature Pyramid Network (FPN) levels.
+Our model is trained on a well-known brain tumor dataset from Kaggle, provided by Jun Cheng.

+🚀 Project Overview